coala/coala/docs/Developers/Git_Basics.rst

     For more information about tests, check
     :doc:`this link. <Writing_Tests>`

-Adding the files and commiting
+Adding the files and committing
 ------------------------------

 First, make sure you're on the correct branch and not developing on master!
 If